seanyen/catkin-release/doc/dev_guide/layout.rst

 ::

    build/
-      CATKIN_NO_SUBDIRS           # an empty file to guide catkin to not search in subfolders for package.xml files CMakeCache.txt
+      CATKIN_IGNORE               # an empty file to guide catkin to not search in subfolders for package.xml files CMakeCache.txt
       cmake_install.cmake
       Makefile

-      buildspace/                 # the layout of that folder follows the (see install directory)
+      develspace/                 # the layout of that folder follows the (see install directory)

-         .CATKIN_WORKSPACE        # identifies folder as a catkin workspace
+         .catkin                  # identifies folder as a catkin devel/install space
-                                  # it contains a semicolon separated list of source folders if the workspace is a buildspace
+                                  # it contains a semicolon separated list of source folders if the workspace is a devel space
          env.sh
          setup.bash
          setup.sh